Alison M. Gingeras

-Alison M. Gingeras is an American curator and writer, based in New York and Warsaw.
-She has held positions at numerous institutions including the Guggenheim Museum, the Musée national d'art moderne, Centre Pompidou and the Palazzo Grassi.
-As a writer she contributes to publications such as Artforum, Parkett and Tate Etc. When working as curator for contemporary art at the Centre Pompidou in Paris (1999 - 2004), she organized several exhibitions, including ‘Dear Painter, Paint Me: Painting the Figure Since Late Picabia’; ‘Daniel Buren Le Musee qui n’existait pas’, as well as projects with Urs Fischer, Thomas Hirschhorn and Kristin Baker.
-In 2005, she was a co-curator of Daniel Buren: ‘The Eye of the Storm’ at the Solomon R. Guggenheim Museum in New York.
-She has been curating a small project space in New York's east village since 2012 called Oko.
+Alison M. Gingeras is an American curator and art writer based in New York City and Warsaw.
+She has held positions at numerous institutions including the Guggenheim Museum, the Musée National d'Art Moderne, Centre Pompidou and the Palazzo Grassi.

+When working as curator of contemporary art at the Centre Pompidou in Paris (1999 - 2004), she organized the exhibitions 'Dear Painter, Paint Me: Painting the Figure Since Late Francis Picabia' and 'Daniel Buren Le Musee qui n'existait pas'.
+She has also created projects with Urs Fischer, Thomas Hirschhorn and Kristin Baker.
+In 2005, she was a co-curator of Daniel Buren: 'The Eye of the Storm' at the Guggenheim Museum in New York.

+Since 2012 he curates for the Oko the art space in New York's East Village.

+Writing

+As a writer she has contributed to Artforum, and Parkett.

 Criticism

 Of her exhibition at the Frieze Art Fair in London, "Sex Work: Feminist Art & Radical Politics," Hyperallergic's Zachary Small questioned its politicized intent, writing:

 "The curatorial scaffolding created by Alison Gingeras and legitimized by A.I.R.
-Gallery’s inclusion is mere table-dressing for other galleries wanting to exhibit erotic art....
+Gallery's inclusion is mere table-dressing for other galleries wanting to exhibit erotic art....
 [W]e sense the dilution of feminist rhetoric for commercial ends.
 The inclusion of Betty Tompkins does not a feminist exhibition make ipso facto — and neither do Penny Slinger, Natalia LL, or even Marilyn Minter.
-What is Gingeras’s goal, with her exhibition title equating these artists to sex workers, beyond mere sensationalism?
-With the smell of stale champagne and cologne wafting through the galleries, it’s extremely hard to digest this deluge of genitalia as anything more than a fetishistic amuse-bouche for the crowds."
+What is Gingeras's goal, with her exhibition title equating these artists to sex workers, beyond mere sensationalism?
+With the smell of stale champagne and cologne wafting through the galleries, it's extremely hard to digest this deluge of genitalia as anything more than a fetishistic amuse-bouche for the crowds."